 A virtual colonoscopy (VC) is also known as a CT colonography.
 VC is an alternate screening option for some people.
 A radiologist uses CT scan technology to create 2-D and 3-D images of the colon.
 It does not require sedation.
 VC has limitations, however.
 For example, it requires the same preparation as a conventional colonoscopy: a clear-liquid diet and medication to clear out the colon.
 In addition, if VC detects a polyp or other abnormality in the colon, you may need a colonoscopy to remove it.
 VC can sometimes miss small or flat polyps.

-A fecal immunochemical test (FIT) screens for colon cancer by detecting blood in the stool.
-Unlike a fecal occult blood test, you don’t have to follow a special diet beforehand.
-FIT reacts to a part of the hemoglobin molecule (a protein found in red blood cells).
-If an abnormality is detected, you may need to have a colonoscopy to remove it.
+A fecal immunochemical test (FIT) checks for colon cancer by finding blood in your feces (poop).
+You do not have to follow a special diet.
 FIT is also called an immunochemical fecal occult blood test.Back to top

-A stool DNA test screens for cancer by looking for gene changes and blood in a stool sample.
-You do not need to follow a specific diet before submitting a sample.
-Like other stool tests, if an abnormality is detected, you may need to have a colonoscopy to remove it.
+A stool DNA test checks for cancer by looking for gene changes (mutations or variants) and blood in your stool (poop).
+You do not need to follow a special diet.